BSC-ES/pyhanami/README.md

 ## Basic Usage

 The following example demonstrates the main functionalities of _pyhanami_.
-For detailed usage instructions, see the [User Guide](https://earth.bsc.es/gitlab/ces/hanami/pyhanami/-/wikis/User-Guide) in the Wiki page of the project.
+For detailed usage instructions, see the project's documentation in [https://pyhanami.readthedocs.io/](https://pyhanami.readthedocs.io/)

 ```python
 import pyhanami as hnmi